T1aNS1R/Evil-Geniuses/README.md

 # Evil-Geniuses
-The coding is coming soon(about 1 or 2 week).
+Coding is coming soon(about 1 or 2 week).